HDuken/Advent-of-Code/AoC-2024/README.md

   - Skip irrelevant rules, in which both components are not present
 - For part 2, save the list of related rules, in which both components are present
   - Sort the array with insertion sort by swapping element

+## Day 6

+- Put obstacles on all visited positions in part 1.
+- Pure brute force on all possible obstacle positions
+- Detect the loop when a position is already visited, the same position with the same moving direction.
+  - Use a 3D `boolean` array.
+The first two dimensions correspond to the dimension of the map